017 – How We Can Find Ikigai in Our Interpersonal Relationships

 Shintaro shares that the first is what he called “echoing or echoed values” -- this relates to experiencing together, and having the desire to do valued experiences together; the important thing is that both parties value the experience that they share.

-Nick says that respect and encouragement are also valuable even where people in a group don’t have exactly the same goals -- in other words, people don’t need to entirely agree or share exactly the same approach to be able to find common ground; Shintaro believes that as long as there’s a clear goal shared and instilled in each member, they will have echoed and shared values.
+Respect and encouragement are also valuable even where people in a group don’t have exactly the same goals.
+People don’t need to entirely agree or share exactly the same approach to be able to find common ground.
+Shintaro believes that as long as there’s a clear goal shared and instilled in each member, they will have echoed and shared values.

 The second condition that Shintaro found was “to be able to trust”.
 People may feel uncomfortable sharing details of stressful events, so to be able to fulfill the “communicating experiences” aspect of ibasho, they need to develop trust and mutual support so that they feel comfortable opening up.